 Belizean food is a must-try!
 The staple of Belize is rice and beans served with a variety of meat, veggies, or fried bananas.

 When you travel around Belize, you will find different dishes that correspond with the various cultures of Belize.
-For example, in Hopkins and Dangriga, you can sample Garifuna dishes with heavy Caribbean influences like fried fish and chicken.
+For example, in Hopkins and Dangriga, you can sample Garifuna dishes with Caribbean influences like fried fish and chicken.
 If you go to Western Belize or Northern Belize, you can try tamales, salbutes, and cocchinita pibil – staples from the Mayan cuisine.

 More reasons to visit Belize

 If you are still not convinced whether you should travel to Belize, book a ticket and spend a few days in this tropical paradise.
 The people are friendly, the activities are aplenty, and the weather is between 80-85 degrees Fahrenheit most of the year.

 If you are planning Belize travel, you are probably wondering whether the country has any restrictions.
 Belize had a strict protocol during the pandemic, but the country has removed all the rules as of 2023.